THE IMPACTS OF DOMESTIC VIOLENCE

-PTSD is the result of trauma experienced during the abusive relationship(s), and manifests in the form of flashbacks, panic attacks, and trouble sleeping.
-Other mental health disorders that are common among those population are insomnia, eating disorders such as anorexia and bulimia, anxiety, and social dysfunction.
-It is also much more likely that a victim of domestic violence will develop addiction to drugs and/or alcohol, as a means by which to cope with the trauma they’ve experienced.
+PTSD is the result of trauma experienced during the abusive relationship(s) and manifests in the form of flashbacks, panic attacks, and trouble sleeping.
+Other mental health disorders that are common among those populations are insomnia, eating disorders such as anorexia and bulimia, anxiety, and social dysfunction.
+It is also much more likely that a victim of domestic violence will develop an addiction to drugs and/or alcohol, as a means by which to cope with the trauma they’ve experienced.
 These substances usually create an escape for victims, sometimes while still suffering abuse at the hands of their partner.

-Often, domestic violence is not confined to the household of those involved, and may follow victims to their place(s) of work.
+Often, domestic violence is not confined to the household of those involved and may follow victims to their place(s) of work.
 Those who have suffered physical abuse may come to work with visible signs, such as cuts and bruises, or they may be habitually late or frequently absent.
 In extreme cases, their absence could be quite lengthy.
 Victims may also have decreased ability to concentrate and/or perform essential job functions, resulting in decreased productivity.

 These examples could be caused either by physical injury or mental impairment, such as depression, or both.
 One survey found that nearly half of all victims of domestic violence reported an increased difficulty concentrating while at work.
-Furthermore, the perpetrators may also disrupt one’s work with frequent phone calls made to the victim during work hours, either to harass, threaten, or “check up” on their victim.
-Perpetrators engaged in stalking their victim often do not cease simply because or while a victim is at work, and this can, undeniably, be a concern for both victims, their employers, and their coworkers.
+Furthermore, the perpetrators may also disrupt one’s work with frequent phone calls made to the victim during work hours, either to harass, threaten, or “check-up” on their victim.
+Perpetrators engaged in stalking their victims often do not cease simply because or while a victim is at work, and this can, undeniably, be a concern for both victims, their employers, and their coworkers.

 The Impacts of Domestic Violence on Children